 Buyers say the data they received has helped them maintain the right training and work-out programs for their canines, provide the requisite diet, and take extra care to keep predisposed diseases at bay.
 It’s also very simple to perform the testing process – even elderly pet owners have no problem taking the samples and following the instructions.

-Dog DNA tests reviews from pet owners: “…Wisdom Panel 3.0 did not ask for a picture but asked for a weight.
+Reviews from pet owners: “…Wisdom Panel 3.0 did not ask for a picture but asked for a weight.
 DNA my dog required a picture but not the weight.
 I sent DNA my dog only the bottom right picture showing my…”

 Although there were some who disagreed, a large majority of buyers took the results positively.
 The explanation was scientific, logical and very convincing.
-Pet owners say the DNAffirm Canine Breed Identification Test has greatly helped them in making informed decisions about their pet’s care.
+Pet owners say the DNAffirm Canine Breed Identification Kit has greatly helped them in making informed decisions about their pet's care.

-Overall, users of this kit say that performing the steps is straightforward and trouble-free.
+Overall, users of this DNA kit say that performing the steps is straightforward and trouble-free.
 Everything is so simple including the company’s website, which is a breeze to navigate – it’s not called a home kit for nothing.
 It’s also a most economical approach to identifying your dog’s breed.

-Dog DNA tests reviews from pet owners: “The vet guessed her to be a “cocker” and the results came back, English Springer Spaniel, so right on there.
+Reviews from pet owners: “The vet guessed her to be a “cocker” and the results came back, English Springer Spaniel, so right on there.
 The Akita and Italian Greyhound were a shock, but I can see it in her…”

 Paw Print Genetics’ superior capability Canine Health Check probes deep into your dog’s DNA to screen it for genetic diseases and predispositions.
 This test will check your dog’s DNA against 150 genetic mutations that cause serious congenital disorders and adverse behaviors.
 It's not as popular as others above, but it's one of the best DNA kit products due to other features.

 If existing in your dog and these genes are left undetected, both you and your pooch will not have an easy time coping.
-It goes without saying that understanding your dog’s inborn health risks is imperative, particularly those nonfatal diseases which are easily treatable.
+It goes without saying that understanding your dog’s inborn health hazards is imperative, particularly those nonfatal diseases which are easily treatable.

 This Canine Health Check not only helps avert potential health issues, but also spares you from huge vet and lab workup costs.
 According to many owners of adopted or rescued dogs with unknown medical and genetic history, they are grateful for the Canine Health Check’s impressive individualized report on their pets and the company’s excellent customer service and online accessibility.

-Dog DNA tests reviews from pet owners: “Second one I use; already purchased 4 more for the others.
-This time the sample I took wasn’t good enough to perform all the tests, but still they managed to perform 146 out of 150, and very wisely started by the ones associated with my…”
+Reviews from pet owners: “Second one I use; already purchased 4 more for the others.
+This time the sample I took wasn't good enough to perform all the tests, but still they managed to perform 146 out of 150, and very wisely started by the ones associated with my…”